About Byther Farm

-Byther Farm, a 0.8 acre homestead – a smallholding in the UK – was designed using permaculture.
-The gardens produce approximately 85 per cent of the food and drink consumed at the kitchen table.
-It is home to Mr J and Liz Zorab.
-Liz runs courses in gardening and homesteading.
+Byther Farm in Monmouthshire was a 0.8 acre homestead – a smallholding in the UK – was designed using permaculture.
+The gardens produced approximately 85 per cent of the food and drink consumed at the kitchen table.
+It was home to Mr J and Liz Zorab.
+Liz ran courses in gardening and homesteading.
 She also writes, hosts a podcast (Gardening Demystified) and has a successful YouTube channel, Liz Zorab – Byther Farm.
 A local veg box scheme, run as a Community Supported Agriculture (CSA) project, was successfully piloted in 2019.

 We choose natural methods to grow an abundance of fruit and vegetables – without using mass produced ‘chemicals’.
 And we raise chickens, ducks and turkeys which are fed on organic feed.
 They are given the freedom to roam on pasture areas and to express their natural behaviour.